hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 ## 16-Oct-2022

 [7:06:34](#_BQH9XPscF29dDyb1F58mHweTo3yIaFsNa2PyYMjU38) <luce80>:
-The previous mystery deepens...try these in this exact order and the circle will "open" and "close" when you do not expect it Ì†ΩÌ∏â :
+The previous mystery deepens...try these in this exact order and the circle will "open" and "close" when you do not expect it üòâ :
 ```
 >> about
 Red 0.6.4 for Windows built 12-Oct-2022/1:16:27+02:00  commit #0fcd694